robert-hh/micropython/docs/mimxrt/quickref.rst

     spi.write_readinto(b'1234', buf) # write to MOSI and read from MISO into the buffer spi.write_readinto(buf, buf) # write buf to MOSI and read MISO back into buf

-The highest supported baudrate is 500000.
+The highest supported baud rate is 500000.

 ..
 Warning::
    Currently *all* of ``sck``, ``mosi`` and ``miso`` *must* be specified when